thecoshman/ghrape/README.md

 Things I'm aware of and would like to fix/improve at some stage

-### Auto-update!
+### Auto-update?

-The `main` branch is automatically built and tagged with the runner version, extracted form the `Dockerfile`.
+The `main` branch is automatically built and tagged with the runner version, extracted form the `Dockerfile` and a workflow is checking daily for a new version of the runner code.
-I need to add a workflow that can frequently check what the latest version of the runner code is, and if newer than what is currently used, commit that, thus triggering a new image to be built.
-If I'm not mistaken, having a workflow commit code changes will prevent another workflow from triggering, so probably need to refactor the workflows a little bit.
-The `build-image` image workflow should be a re-usable one, that can be called either from a (none automated) push to main (a new workflow), or form the (yet to be implemented) version bump running.
+This should be in place, but awaiting an update of the runner code to actually confirm this.
+With that in place, I will then also add an example compose file for using Watchtower, once I've played with this myself.

 ### Review Debian packages